 - Severe arthritis

 - Severe osteoporosis (thinning bones)

-Very rarely, manipulation of the neck has damaged blood vessels or caused strokes.
+Very rarely, manipulation of the neck may damage blood vessels or cause strokes .
+It is also very rare that manipulation may worsen a condition.
 But the screening process your chiropractor does at your first visit is meant to see if you might be at high risk for these problems.
 If you are, your chiropractor will not do neck manipulation.